cslosiu/cslosiu.github.io/_posts/2025-03-21-using-calendar.md

-title: Using calendars
+---
+layout: post
+categroy: thoughts
+---

 I don't know why people still don't use calendar well today.
 Arranging meeting in regular emails, reschedule and cancel in emails as well.
 The efficiency is very low.

 Just use the calendar function at your platform, for God's sake!